-A Golf Guide to the Highlands and Aberdeenshire
+Golf guide to the Highlands and Aberdeenshire

 A brief insight into the Highlands and Aberdeen, home to some of Scotland's best links courses.

 Attractive cities in Aberdeen and Inverness can be explored, as can sites of cultural and historical significance strewn throughout the region.
-And (just to add some icing to the cake) you will find some of the finest golf courses in the world.
+Plus (just to add some icing to the cake), you will find some of the finest golf courses in the world.

-Starting in Aberdeen – Scotland’s third city – one of the finest links courses in the country is right on its doorstep.
+Starting in Aberdeen, Scotland’s third city, one of the finest links courses in the country is right on its doorstep.
 The Balgownie Links at Royal Aberdeen was showcased last summer when it hosted the Scottish Open on the European Tour, with many witnessing the quality for the first time that aficionados have known for some time.
 Five-time Open Champion, Tom Watson believes that the front nine of the Balgownie is among the best in the world, with the course rolling through stunning dunes.
 It’s hard to disagree with that.

 If Trump International is a modern classic, then Cruden Bay is a traditional masterpiece.
 It has become a must-play course for many.
-It always enjoyed a positive reputation, but increased publicity and discussion has seen it become something of a cult-classic.
+It always enjoyed a positive reputation, but increased popularity has seen it become something of a cult-classic.